pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 But as a framing device "print equation layout" serves to ground the conversation and keep aspects in focus that I find critical to many discussions.

-In my opinion, print equation layout is, ultimately, a flawed print tradition that web technology should not have to make extra efforts to support (e.g., as proposed by MathML's addition to HTML5 way back when).The layout features are largely archaic with very few actual challenges remaining in the context of contemporary (2022) web layout.
+In my opinion, print equation layout is, ultimately, a flawed print tradition that web technology should not have to make extra efforts to support (e.g., as proposed by MathML's addition to HTML5 way back when).
+The layout features are largely archaic with very few actual challenges remaining in the context of contemporary (2022) web layout.

 Furthermore, print equation layout is fundamentally inaccessible in the sense of web accessibility.
 However - and this is where this part gets very tricky - print accessibility traditions for print equation layout do exist (at least in the US as well as a few other countries and of course the US perspective always dominates these conversations).
 This may seem like a contradiction - how can there be an accessibility tradition that is bad in the context of the web - but it is really no different from the visual layout traditions.